EOkoyomon/eokoyomon.github.io/content/publications.md

 # 2025

-**E. Okoyomon** and C. Goebel, “[A Framework for Assessing the Generalizability of GNN-Based AC Power Flow Models](/files/gnn-generalizability-preprint.pdf),” Preprint, 2025.
+**E. Okoyomon** and C. Goebel, “[A Framework for Assessing the Generalizability of GNN-Based AC Power Flow Models](/files/gnn-generalizability-preprint.pdf),” *in Review*, Preprint, 2025.

 # 2024